 IQUA newsletter n°63

-The latest edition of our newsletter is just out and contains a range of information on the active Irish Quaternary scientific community with a “who’s who” that we hope will simplify networking and creating potential future collaborations.
-There are a limited number of printed copies available at the IQUA stand in the Convention centre with the digital version available for download here.
+The 63rd edition of our newsletter was released for the INQUA congress and contains a range of information on the active Irish Quaternary scientific community with a “who’s who” that is there to simplify networking and creating potential future collaborations.
+The digital version is available for download here.

 Giants of the Irish Quaternary booklet and exhibition

-A recent publications on the historical spearheading figures of Irish Quaternary science is available for purchase at the IQUA stand in the Convention centre or online here.
-An exhibition of 10 pull-up banners dotted around the congress venue has also been put in place.
+A recent publications on the historical spearheading figures of Irish Quaternary science is available for purchase online here.
+An exhibition of 10 pull-up banners dotted around the congress venue was also put in place.
 They focus on some of the selected “giants”, their life and their work in Ireland.
 Ask the IQUA committee if you’re interested in hosting the exhibition.